Skip to main content

 Steve Miskovic, MSW, LCSW, CMC

-Steve is a Licensed Clinical Social Worker with twenty-five years’ experience.
-He began his career with the Missouri Division of Aging (now Division of Senior and Disability Services).
+He began his career with the Missouri Division of Aging (now Division of Senior and Disability Service).
 He then moved on to lead the social work department for the Alexian Brother’s PACE program, a community health program serving the frail elderly.
-He has worked in the field of dementia care with local non-profits: Memory Care Home Solutions, as the Program Director, and the Alzheimer’s Association, as their Care Consultation Program Manager.
-Additionally, Steve provided counseling services through WCPA several years ago.
-Mentoring many social work students entering the field and serving as an adjunct faculty member at the Brown School of Social Work at Washington University from 2004-2015 has deepened Steve’s commitment to the field.
+He’s worked in the field of dementia care with local non-profits, Memory Care Home Solutions, as the program director and the Alzheimer’s Association as their Care Consultation Program Manager.
+Steve has mentored many social worker students entering the field and served as an adjunct faculty member at the Brown School of Social Work at Washington University in St. Louis from 2004-2015.
+Steve received his Bachelor’s and Master’s degrees from St. Louis University’s School of Social Work.
+He is currently the past-president of Housing Options Provided for the Elderly board.

 Matt Skaggs, B.A.